RockDan-95/dan_notebook/docs/protocols/Layer_2/02_LACP/00_Nexus_LACP_Deep_Dive.md

         * Connected Port-Channel Interfaces
     * Hot-Standby Link
         * rx/tx packets: no data packets
+        * LACP allows max of 16 ports in a port-channel group, but only 8 can be active at a given time.
+NON-ACTIVE links in an LACP bundle are placed in HOT-STANDBY.
+Any active turns inactive, one hot standby will move to active.
         * Conditions:
             * Link Limited by max-bundle
         * vPC Condition: